Getting in a Car? Wait ‘Til You See This

 — MADD (@MADDOnline) March 21, 2015

-But there are ways to prevent these crashes and protect yourself and others.
+And there are ways you can help protect yourself and others.

 We know this can be difficult and awkward, and a big responsibility, but if you suspect your driver is under the influence, avoid getting in the car if you can.
 For example, suggest that it would be better to catch the bus or the subway.
 Or try texting another family member who could try to help.
 Or call another person, like a parent or another relative, for a ride home.

-So you’re ready to help your driver focus on the road … and you’ve decided to refuse to get into a car with a driver who’s been drinking or using drugs.
+Your driver has not been drinking or using drugs.
+So now you’re in the car and ready to help your driver focus on the road.
 Awesome!
 Here are 3 other issues you should know about so you can be an informed (and safe!) passenger:

 Car crashes are way, WAY more serious when the driver is speeding.
 Fact: 30% of deaths that happen in crashes are because of speeding.